Pacifica, California

 It’s Pretty Frickin Groovy

-In addition to the aforementioned groovy surfer scene it’s important to remember that Pacifica is a suburb.
-Lots of families enjoy the coastal lifestyle and raising their kids in an extreme outdoor culture.
-Obviously taking the kiddos to the beach is a treat but there are also tons of hiking and biking trails as well as parks, golf courses and even an archery range.
+In addition to the aforementioned groovy surfer scene, it’s important to remember that Pacifica is a suburb.
+Lots of families enjoy the coastal lifestyle and raise their kids in an extreme outdoor culture.
+Taking the kiddos to the beach is a treat but there are also tons of hiking and biking trails as well as parks, golf courses, and even an archery range.
 While there are plenty of traditional smaller parks for play there are also amazing places like Frontierland Park.
-It has a wonderful playground space, and picnic/BBQ amenities but it also has a massive outdoor open space and it nestles up to the hills of Pacifica offering everyone all the trails and hikes they could possibly want.
+It has a wonderful playground space, and picnic/BBQ amenities but it also has a massive outdoor open space and it nestles up to the hills of Pacifica offering everyone all the trails and hikes they could want.

 Why You Should Move Here Now?